pytorch/botorch/docs/models.md

 In BO, the model used is traditionally a Gaussian Process (GP), in which case the posterior distribution is a multivariate normal.
-While of BoTorch’s existing models are GP models, **BoTorch makes no assumption on the model being a GP** or the posterior being multivariate normal.
+While BoTorch supports many GP models, **BoTorch makes no assumption on the model being a GP** or the posterior being multivariate normal.
-With the exception of some of the analytic acquisition functions in the [`botorch.acquisition.analytic`](../api/acquisition.html#botorch-acquisition-analytic) module,BoTorch’s Monte Carlo-based acquisition functions are compatible with any model that conforms to the `Model` interface, whether user-implemented or provided.
+With the exception of some of the analytic acquisition functions in the [`botorch.acquisition.analytic`](../api/acquisition.html#botorch-acquisition-analytic) module, BoTorch’s Monte Carlo-based acquisition functions are compatible with any model that conforms to the `Model` interface, whether user-implemented or provided.

 Under the hood, BoTorch models are PyTorch `Modules` that implement the that